zainabmeerza/battleships/README.md

 <img src="readmeimages/you-lose.png" alt="screenshot initial landing page of the game, it starts with asking the user for grid size" >

 <h1><strong>The Data Model of the Code:</strong></h1>
-For this application, two classes were created; Board_game, and Battleships_game.
+For this program, two classes were created; Board_game, and Battleships_game.

 <ul>
     <li><h3>Class: Board_game</h3></li>